sam-dejesus/A-Comprehensive-guide-to-Regex/Develop/gist-template.md

 - (|) (pipe): Represents the logical OR operation, matching either the expression before or after the pipe.
 - (\) (backslash): Escapes meta-characters, allowing you to match them literally.

-<mark>Character Classes</mark>: These specify a set of characters to match.
+`Character Classes`: These specify a set of characters to match.
 For example, [a-z] matches any lowercase letter.

-<mark>Quantifiers</mark>: These specify how many times an element should occur.
+`Quantifiers`: These specify how many times an element should occur.
 Examples include * (zero or more), + (one or more), ? (zero or one), and {n} (exactly n occurrences).

-<mark>Grouping and Capturing</mark>: Parentheses ( ) are used to group elements together and capture matched text for later use.
+`Grouping and Capturing`: Parentheses ( ) are used to group elements together and capture matched text for later use.
 This allows you to apply quantifiers or other operations to multiple characters or sub-patterns.

-<mark>Anchors</mark>: ^ and $ are used as anchors to match the beginning and end of a line or string, respectively.
+`Anchors`: ^ and $ are used as anchors to match the beginning and end of a line or string, respectively.

 We will dive into more detail about Regex components and their syntax.